 Would you rather listen to “perfect” music recorded in a digital studio through a pair of headphones, or attend a live concert with your favorite musician?
 Would you rather communicate with your loved ones through a high-definition monitor and 3D surround speakers, or have coffee with them in person?
 Which is sexier, the finely-tuned gears of a Rolex, or the computer chip inside a digital watch?

 Texts or calls?

 You get the idea.
 I hope.

 Tech salesmen love to extol us with an endless diatribe concerning how the latest device will propel us to some new level of learning / productivity / whatever.
 But have we first-world wizards become happier?
 Has technology increased our quality of life – or just replaced it with more (and less fulfilling) work that is divorced from the world around us?
 I don’t know about you, but in all my years of employment I’ve never been busier, exhausted, and more out of shape, than when I work with technology.

 There are a couple places where I think the “digital revolution” is particularly harmful: the church and the classroom.
 Again, I think our intuitions are being challenged by shiny new toys.
-Which of these class setups seems more conducive to learning to you?

 Easy access of information does not equate to learning – yet that is the “advantage” that bringing tech into the classroom is supposed to achieve.
 Study after study is actually proving that all this technology is distracting from real learning.
-Again, compare the following experiences and ask yourself which one is more desirable:

 Note that in the “digital church” everyone in the audience can see and hear the “speaker” better than they would have in real life (after all, he’s 15′ tall on the main screen and his voice is broadcasted from a dozen speakers!).
 But even in churches that offer these digital “campuses” audiences will still flock (pun intended) to wherever the speaker is actually presenting.